bcyrill/anonymizer_guardrail/docs/design-decisions.md

 the indirection (validator imports criss-crossing the detector/api boundary) wasn't a clear win over the status quo.
 Worth reconsidering if the validator set grows substantially.

+---

+## Surrogate generator dict is rebuilt per-match under `use_faker` overrides

+**Considered:** hoisting the `_build_generators(use_faker, salt)` call in `surrogate.SurrogateGenerator.for_match` out of the per-match path when a `use_faker` override is active.
+Today, every call to `for_match` with a `use_faker` argument invokes `_build_generators(...)`, which iterates `_GENERATOR_SPEC` (~25 entries) and constructs a fresh dict — sometimes including a fresh `_opaque(...)` closure per entry.
+The default-no-override path already reuses `self._generators`, so this only affects the override path.

+The natural optimisation: at the start of `Pipeline.anonymize`, materialise the override-shape generator dict once and pass it down, or memoise it on `SurrogateGenerator` keyed by `(use_faker, locale)`.
+Either avoids the per-match rebuild.

+**Why we declined:**

+- **Wins are tiny.** Closure construction in CPython is on the order of a few hundred nanoseconds; the dict comprehension over 25 entries is similar.
+A request producing 100 matches with a `use_faker` override pays well under 1 ms total — invisible next to the LLM detection round-trip (tens to hundreds of ms).
+- **Per-match call frequency is bounded.** The pipeline already de-duplicates per-request (`if m.text not in original_to_surrogate` in `Pipeline.anonymize`), so distinct inputs determine the call count, not the number of detected spans.
+Pathological inputs that reach hundreds of unique spans *and* set `use_faker` per request *and* don't fit the same-pattern-many-times shape are rare.
+- **The optimisation adds a layer.** Either a kwarg threading the prebuilt dict down through `for_match`, or a memoisation cache keyed by `(use_faker, locale)` that needs invalidation when `salt` rotates.
+Both add surface area; the maintenance cost outweighs the runtime cost at our scale.

+**When to re-evaluate:**

+- Profiling on a real workload shows surrogate generation as a measurable fraction of request time (>5% of p50 or p95).
+- A regex-only deployment (no LLM detection latency to amortize the work against) starts hitting hundreds of distinct spans per request with `use_faker` overrides — the per-match cost is then no longer in the noise.
+- A future detector expands `_GENERATOR_SPEC` substantially — the
+  per-match rebuild scales linearly with that table.
+At ~100 entries the calculus shifts.